mohamedaraby11/Graduation-project/README.md

 book the best doctors.

 -->Doctors also provide Patients with seamless healthcare experiences through Virtual Consultation.

-From our order system patients can order the prescription and get any medicine to there home.
+--> From our order system patients can order the prescription and get any medicine to there home.

--->By this system we can save effort and time for the patients and doctors.
+-- >By this system we can save effort and time for the patients and doctors.

--->By using our covid-19 test, using AI technology , patients can do the test so they can know if they have the virus or not with symptoms classification and ct-scan
+-- >By using our covid-19 test, using AI technology , patients can do the test so they can know if they have the virus or not with symptoms classification and ct-scan

 # how to run project
 1 - go to djangoAPi then open the terminal write cd meditro/meditro then npm start